five0ffour/Giphyboard/README.md

 ## Developer notes
-index.html:  main entry point and user interface, minimal code is here, the dynamicism is all in the app.js app.js:  the main mouse click and timer events and UI updates
+index.html:  main entry point and user interface, minimal code is here, the dynamicism is all in the app.js app.js: the main UI updates and giphy api calls
+omdb.js:  the favorite pane update and omdb movie api calls

 the Giphy API can be found at:  https://developer.giphy.com
 the OMDB API can be found at: http://www.omdbapi.com/
 both APIs require an email to get a registered key

 Final note:  The query is built around pixar movies.
-To promote relevant pixar movie responses in the giphy search,  we add a "pixar" tag to every search to boost up pixar related content.  (e.g., consider what "cars", "coco" or "up" would return otherwise)
+To promote relevant pixar movie responses in the giphy search,  we add a "pixar" tag to every search to boost up pixar related content.  (e.g., consider what "cars", "coco" or "up" would return otherwise).
+Other generic queries are not prohobited but will likely bring back some pixar content.

+Persistant storage of the favorites link is not implemented as of the time of this writing.

 ## Built With
 jQuery 3.3.1 - JavaScript library